blackcodecamp/CloudWebDevelopment/4_1_template.md

 **To Run Docker in Windows** you must make sure Virtualization Proptection is enabled.

 {: .warning }
-> Contact a VMware Instructor in class or on discord (<a href = "https://discord.gg/dBpHwYwsXf" target = "_blank">#howard-cloud-web-development-course</a>) before beginning this process
+> Contact a VMware Instructor in class or on discord (<a href = "https://discord.gg/dBpHwYwsXf" target = "_blank">#howard-cloud-web-development-course</a>) before beginning this process.
+They will verify if you need to complete these steps or not.

 1. Open Command Prompt
 2. Type `systeminfo` to see Hyper-V Requirements.
 If any are set to No, follow these steps: